-Jicama and Carrot Slaw with Radishes
+Jicama Carrot Radish Slaw

 What is Jicama?

-- Then I cut the long jicama strips in half so they were close to the length of the shredded carrots.
+- I cut the long jicama strips in half so they were close to the length of the shredded carrots.

 - I cut the radishes into half-moon shapes so each piece would have a red border.